 Buffalograss is a short, 4-6″, stoloniferous, dense, sod-forming, palatable native grass common to the prairies.
-It is long lived, soft textured and either gray green or blue green in color.
-This warm season grass is commonly mixed with drought tolerant Blue Grama in order to ensure solid color throughout the season.
+It is long-lived, soft textured and either gray-green or blue-green in color.
+This warm season grass is commonly mixed with drought-tolerant Blue Grama in order to ensure solid color throughout the season.
 It does not perform well in higher elevations or on sandy sites.
 Buffalograss sends out above-ground stolons which are quite aggressive once mature.
 Newer turf-type varieties are bred for disease resistance and a deeper green color.
 May take 15 – 21 days or more to germinate.
 Keep seeds moist until germination which may mean watering several times a day and using a mulch.

-Varieties: Bison, Improved II, Texoka,
+Pasture/rangeland: Improved II, Texoka,

-Turf Type: Bowie, Cody, Sharp Shooter, Topgun
+Turf Type: Bowie, Cody, Sharp Shooter, Topgun, Bison

-Small Areas: 3-5 lbs. per 1000 sq. ft.
+Small Areas: 2-3 lbs. per 1000 sq. ft.

-Larger Areas: 15-20 lbs. per acre drilled, 20-30 lbs. per acre broadcast
+Larger Areas for pasture: 15-20 lbs. per acre drilled, 20-30 lbs. per acre broadcast